msobanjo/courseware/topics/terraform/modules/introduction/README.md

 }
 ```

-The first line is telling terraform to create a new resource, in this case a virtual machine instance, with the name of `example`.
+The first line is telling Terraform to create a new resource, in this case a virtual machine instance, with the name of `example`.

-Second line is declaring what *Amazon Machine Image* to use for the operating system.
+The second line is declaring what *Amazon Machine Image* to use for the operating system.

-Third line is declaring what instance type to use, this will determine how many virtual CPUs and Memory it will have.
+The third line is declaring what instance type to use.
+This will determine how many virtual CPUs and how much Memory it will have.

 `main.tf` should look similar to this once you have place the two pieces of text into it:
 ```